Introduction to the I Ching

 Hexagrams and lines

-Hexagrams are sets of six lines, that can be broken _ _ or unbroken ___.
+Hexagrams are sets of six lines, that can be broken or unbroken .
 The broken lines are "yin," the unbroken lines "yang."
 Something is yin when it is female or dark, earthly, passive etc. and yang when it is male or light, heavenly, active etc.

 The 64 hexagrams are indicated by a number, that is universal.
 All translations and commentaries to the I Ching use the same numbers.
 They also have a name, that may differ.